Chris Chambers: 2008

 As of Week 15 in the 2008 season with the San Diego Chargers, Chambers had 26 receptions for 357 yards with 5 touchdowns, and 1 rushing yard on 1 rushing attempt.
 Chambers' was inactive in weeks 6 and 7 due to an ankle injury sustained during a game against the Miami Dolphins.
 Chambers finished the 2008 season with 33 receptions for 462 yards and 5 touchdowns.

 2009

 Chambers was released by the Chargers on November 2 At the time of his release, Chambers had only 9 receptions for 122 yards with 1 touchdown.

 Kansas City Chiefs

 Chambers was claimed off waivers by the Kansas City Chiefs on November 3.
 He made his Chiefs debut in week 9, catching 3 passes for 70 yards and 2 touchdowns.
 On November 22, Chambers helped the Chiefs upset the defending Super Bowl Champion Pittsburgh Steelers with 119 receiving yards, including a 61-yard catch and run in overtime that set up the Chiefs' game-winning field goal.

 On March 8, 2010, Chambers re-signed a 3-year, $15 million contract with the Kansas City Chiefs.
 He was released on July 28, 2011.

-Retirement

 On April 19, 2018, Chambers signed a one-day contract to retire as a member of the Dolphins.